 In September 2010, President Starr established his first fundraising priority: The President's Scholarship Initiative, a three-year challenge to raise $100 million for student scholarships which was completed five months ahead of its goal.
 He also is leading Baylor into the next decade under Pro Futuris, a new strategic vision developed with the collective wisdom of the extended Baylor family.

 President Starr is on the faculty of Baylor Law School as The Louise L. Morrison Chair of Constitutional Law and teaches a seminar on current Constitutional issues.
-In addition, he serves as a member of the Board of Trustees for Baylor College of Medicine and the Board of Trustees for Scott & White Healthcare.
-He also is a member of the Board of Directors for the National Association of Independent Colleges and Universities (NAICU).
-President Starr will also serve as President of the Southern University Conference in 2014.
+In addition, he serves as a member of the Board of Trustees for Baylor College of Medicine and the Board of Trustees for Baylor Scott & White Healthcare.
+He also is a member of the Board of Directors for the National Association of Independent Colleges and Universities (NAICU) and currently serves as President of the Southern University Conference.

 President Starr has argued 36 cases before the U.S. Supreme Court, including 25 cases during his service as Solicitor General of the United States from 1989-93.
 He also served as United States Circuit Judge for the District of Columbia Circuit from 1983 to 1989, as law clerk to Chief Justice Warren E. Burger from 1975 to 1977 and as law clerk to Fifth Circuit Judge David W. Dyer from 1973 to 1974.
 Starr was appointed to serve as Independent Counsel for five investigations, including Whitewater, from 1994 to 1999.